callummcdougall/ARENA_2.0/chapter3_distributed/exercises/part2_dist_training/part2_dist_training.md

 Learning objectives:
 * Load and divide a model across multiple processes/GPUs
 * Send partial results calculated after a partial forward pass to the next process to continue inference
-* Bonus: divide data into minibatches and minimze gpu idle time
+* Bonus: divide data into minibatches and minimize gpu idle time

 ### 4. Bonus
 * Implement a backward pass for a pipeline parallel transformer